 b) What would this bill do?
 This bill would establish a new tax expenditure program, in the form of a PIT credit, available to a wide range of licensed healthcare providers.
 The credit amount would equal the provider's "qualified income", not to exceed \$5,000 per taxable year.
-This bill defines "qualified income", in turn, as amounts paid by an employer for medical services performed in a rural area, as defined.
+This bill defines "qualified income", in turn, as monetary compensation paid to a qualified taxpayer for medical services performed in a rural area, as defined.
 According to the bill's findings and declarations, this credit is designed to encourage urban medical providers to offer care in underserved rural areas.
 To this end, the author's office notes: